brunoclpinto/BUFY/docs/design_overview.md

 Script mode is deterministic: prompts are disabled, so each command must provide all required arguments.
 This keeps CI fixtures repeatable (see `tests/cli_script.rs`).

+### FFI Bridge (Phase 9)

+- **Goal**: expose the same ledger API to Swift, Kotlin, and C# via a stable C ABI.
+Rust remains the single source of truth; bindings only marshal data.
+- **Module structure**: the `ffi` feature (see `src/ffi/mod.rs`) hosts version identifiers (`CORE_VERSION`, `FFI_VERSION`), error categories, and forthcoming opaque handles (`LedgerHandle`, `ResultHandle`).
+The full API groups (ledger, accounts, transactions, reports, simulations, settings, FX) are described in `docs/ffi_spec.md`.
+- **Versioning**: bindings must check both version strings at initialization to ensure compatibility.
+FFI version bumps only occur when the ABI changes, while core version bumps follow business logic changes.
+- **Error handling**: every exported function returns an integer code (see `FfiErrorCategory`).
+Bindings map these into their native Result/Exception mechanisms.
+- **Thread safety**: handles will wrap `Arc<Mutex<_>>` so that GUI threads can call into the core concurrently without data races.

+A detailed API blueprint, memory-ownership rules, and serialization expectations live in `docs/ffi_spec.md`.
+Later implementation steps (Phase 9.2+) will flesh out the actual exported functions, generate language-specific bindings, and wire CI to publish the resulting artifacts.

 ### `errors`

 `LedgerError` is the single error enum exposed by domain/persistence APIs.
 Major variants: